samhippo/mpv-scripts/README.md

 * Works with relative paths (files inside sub folders)

 ## move-file.lua
-This script moves the currently playing video file to a specified folder.
+Moves the currently playing video file to a specified folder.
 ### Installation
 1. Copy [move-file.lua](move-file.lua) to your mpv scripts directory.
 2. Add the following line to **input.conf** or replace the command if it already exists. *"C:\\Folder1"* is the destination folder.